fahedbrahim/frontend-Pi-en-parallele/README.md

 # Welcome,
-## To Start first of all you must have somme accounts and key in :
+## To Start first of all you must have somme accounts and keys in :
 * [Mapquest](https://developer.mapquest.com/)
 * [Here](https://developer.here.com/)
 * [Google](https://console.cloud.google.com/)